-MT0005-0006 Advanced Acting 1 & 2 6 hrs weekly/3 credits
+MT0005-0006 Advanced Acting 1 & 2

 Shakespeare and the use of heightened language will be the emphasis of this course.
 Links between Shakespeare's language and techniques used to interpret lyrics are discussed.
 Advanced Acting 2 will focus on the European Realists and a continuation of scene study and monologues.